 About the Watershed

-On July 4, the ICA will expand its artistic programming across Boston Harbor to the Watershed, a new space for art in the Boston Harbor Shipyard and Marina.
-Award-winning firm Anmahian Winton Architects (AW) has been engaged to design the renovation of the facility, a former copper pipe factory, and restore the historic building for new use.
+On July 4, the ICA expanded its artistic programming across Boston Harbor to the Watershed, a new space for art in the Boston Harbor Shipyard and Marina.
+Award-winning firm Anmahian Winton Architects (AW) designed the renovation of the facility, a former copper pipe factory, and restore the historic building for new use.
 The ICA will present artworks and public programs seasonally in the newly renovated 15,000-square-foot space while continuing year-round programming in its Diller Scofidio + Renfro-designed facility in Boston’s Seaport District.
-The Watershed will be a raw, industrial space for art unlike any other in Boston.
-In addition to a flexible space for exhibitions, programming, and workshops, the Watershed will house an orientation gallery introducing visitors to the historic shipyard complemented by a waterside plaza that will serve as a gathering place with stunning harbor views.
-The Watershed is located across Boston Harbor from the ICA in the Boston Shipyard and Marina in East Boston.
-The ICA will provide a boat to bring visitors between both locations.
-Admission to the Watershed will be free for all.
+In addition to a flexible space for exhibitions, programming, and workshops, the Watershed houses an orientation gallery introducing visitors to the historic shipyard complemented by a waterside plaza that serves as a gathering place with stunning harbor views.
+The Watershed is located across Boston Harbor from the ICA in the Boston Shipyard and Marina in East Boston; free ferry service between the two locations is included in ICA admission.
+Admission to the Watershed is always free.
+Visit the Watershed